In Leiden Clinical Trials Center, Gene and Cell Therapies are the Future

 Jeffrey Leiden, MD, PhD Executive Chairman Vertex Pharmaceuticals

-“We are thrilled to see the Leiden Clinical Trials Center come to fruition,” says Amit K. Sachdev, chair of the Vertex Foundation board of directors.
+“We are thrilled to see the Leiden Clinical Trials Center come to fruition,” says Amit K. Sachdev, chair of the Vertex Foundation’s board of directors.
 “The Vertex Foundation’s support, along with the Leiden family’s giving, is about moving translational medicine forward.
 We’re proud of all Dr. Leiden has done and continues to do for patients and Boston’s scientific community.
 The hopes of patients and families around the world depend on our collective success.”

-“We are moving rapidly to understand the potential benefits of these emerging technologies across so many different diseases, as the promise of this work has great potential to alleviate the suffering of our most severely ill patients,” Baden says.
+“We are moving rapidly to understand the potential benefits of these emerging technologies across so many different diseases, as the promise of this work has great potential to alleviate the suffering of our most severely ill patients,” Dr. Baden says.
 “The Leidens’ commitment to accelerating our gene and cell therapy research is bringing us closer to groundbreaking treatments.
 We are forever grateful to them.”